Todd Gibbons

 Step Chess

-I’ve always been fascinated with game development, and in 2013 I created this turn-based strategy game using OpenGL and GLKit.
+I’ve always been fascinated with game development, and in 2013 I created and released this turn-based strategy game using OpenGL and GLKit.
 It was an adaptation of the 3-d chess-like board game called Terrace, which was once featured as a prop on the deck of the Enterprise in Star Trek: The Next Generation.
-The contoured nature of the board made it a great candidate for 3-d graphics, and no one had yet adapted it to a video game, except for an awkward 2-d version that appeared on a cd-rom in the 1990’s.
+The contoured nature of the board made it a great candidate for 3-d graphics, and no one had yet adapted it to a video game.
+It was on the app store for several years.

-I created a primitive AI opponent including a min-max strategist algorithm, which was just good enough to be a legitimate challenge for new players.
-I also used the opportunity to teach myself Core Data, which I used to provide persistent storage of all the moves in all the games ever played.
-I’m currently working on a new version that uses SceneKit and GameKit, which includes multiplayer.
+I created a primitive AI opponent using a min-max strategist algorithm, which was just smart enough to be a legitimate challenge for new players.
+I also used the opportunity to teach myself Core Data, which provided persistent storage of all the moves in all the games ever played for later analysis.
+One of my current pet projects is a new version of this using SceneKit and GameKit, includes multiplayer.

 Contact